swdegay/hict7-android/README.md

 ### App Architecture

-The architectural patterns and design decisions for this project were guided by these resources, which provided insights into Android app modularization.
+This project was built as a learning project to apply principles of multi-module app architecture, guided by these resources that provided insights into Android app modularization.

 - **Android Developer Documentation:**
     - [Guide to Android app modularization](https://developer.android.com/topic/modularization)